 The second purpose of the substrate is to give us, as owners, a way to provide a clean and sanitary environment for our pets.
 In the wild, they can simply poop and move on.
 They cannot do this in our vivariums.

 Substrate needs to be sanitary, relatively easily cleanable, and a place that does not harbor parasites and bacteria.

 With those two purposes in mind, along with the opinions of Mother Nature and our panel of experts, let’s take a look at our substrate options.
-We’ll analyze what the pros and cons of each are.
+We’ll analyze the pros and cons of each.
 That will help us divide them into three categories.